foreverfl/vscode/docs/csharp/project-management.md

 ![Close solution context menu](images/project-management/close-solution-context-menu.png)

 You can also invoke this command in the Command Palette.
-You can open the Command Palette with `kb(workbench.action.showCommands)`.
+You can open the Command Palette with `Ctrl+Shift+P`.
 This is shown in the following image.

 ![Close solution from the Command Palette](images/project-management/close-solution-command-palette.png)